House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Bosch PS32-02 Cordless Drill Driver

 Cordless drills are the go-to drills for convenience.
 They can go anywhere and don’t break the bank.
-Of course, there is a considerable span in the cost of the drills, depending on the brand and accessories that you purchase with it.
+Of course, there is a considerable range in the prices of the drills, depending on the brand and accessories that you purchase with it.

-Cordless drills are battery operated and can be purchased in kits that feature one or several backup batteries.
-If you can handle the price difference, it is best to purchase a kit with two batteries so that you can always have one charging and read when you need a replacement.
+Cordless drills are battery-operated and can be purchased in kits that feature one or several backup batteries.
+If you can handle the price difference, it is best to purchase a kit with two batteries so that you can always have one charging and ready when you need a replacement.

 See Also: